zopefoundation/z3c.formui/src/z3c/formui/README.txt

 templates that were implemented in a particular user-interface development pattern.
 If you wanted to use an alternative strategy to develop user interfaces, it was often tedious to do so.
-This package aims to provide some options without requireing them for the basic framework.
+This package aims to provide some options without requiring them for the basic framework.

 Layout Template Support
 -----------------------

-One common pattern in Zope 3 user interface development is the use of layout templates.
+One common pattern in Zope 3 user interface development is the use of layout templates (see z3c.template).
 This package provides some mixin classes to the regular form classes to support layout-based templating.

   >>> from z3c.form import testing